lfborjas/swiss-ephemeris/README.md

 All the code in the `csrc` folder comes from directly from the [latest official tarball, v2.09.01](https://www.astro.com/ftp/swisseph/).

-The `swedist` folder includes the original documentation (see the `doc`) folder, and a copy of ephemeris data files.
+The `swedist` folder includes the original documentation from the tarball in PDF (see the `doc`) folder, and a copy of ephemeris data files.

+For other formats of the original documentation, see: https://www.astro.com/ftp/swisseph/doc/

 ### Ephemerides files